(BAS) Urbanism

 Drawing and computer modeling courses in the lower years prepare students to explore urban design in upper-level studios.
 In addition to designing individual buildings and spaces, Urbanism majors explore architecture and urban space at the scale of the block, neighborhood, city, and region.
 Projects challenge students to consider the architect’s role in accommodating diversity, contributing to the quality of life, and promoting the health of society and the natural environment.

 In addition to courses common to all BAS majors, Urbanism students take specialized courses including several in Geography, History, and Canadian Studies.
 Upper-level studios include a Directed Studies Abroad (DSA) option.
-As with all BAS majors, Urbanism students may opt to participate in the Co-Op program.
+As with all BAS majors, Urbanism students may opt to participate in the Co-op Program.
 The Urbanism program prepares graduates for advanced studies and careers in Architecture, Planning, Urban Design, Landscape Architecture, and other disciplines.

 Please consult the Undergraduate Calendar for a list of program requirements for the BAS-Urbanism major.